 Students accepted into the program benefit from weekend training workshops on:

-Meanwhile, Inmas staff will be busy contacting employers and government agencies to develop internship projects.
-Internship placements will be prioritized by your performance and professionalism during the training events (see our Statement of Expectations), and also by the fit with available internship opportunities.
+Meanwhile, Inmas staff are busy contacting employers and government agencies to develop internship projects.
+Internship placements will be prioritized by your performance and professionalism during the training events (see our Statement of Expectations) and by geographic location in order to build sustainable links for participating departments.